-DR IFTIKHAR AYAZ OBE is the Honorary Consul of the Tuvalu Islands in the UK.
-He served in Tanzania as a Senior Lecturer in the University of Dar-es-Salaam and as a Deputy Director of Education.
-He worked with the UN Sponsored Centre on Integrated Rural Development for Africa.
-Later, he was awarded Commonwealth Fellowship and worked for the Commonwealth Institute.
-He served as a Field Expert of the Commonwealth Fund for Technical Cooperation.
-Later he was a Senior Consultant with UNDP and UNESCO.
-He has also served for many years the UN Council for Human Rights.
+DR IFTIKHAR AYAZ is the Honorary Consul of the Tuvalu Islands in the UK.
+He served in Tanzania as a Senior Lecturer in the University of Dar-es-Salaam and worked with the UN Sponsored Centre on Integrated Rural Development for Africa.
+He served as a Field Expert of the Commonwealth Fund for Technical Cooperation, and served for many years the UN Council for Human Rights.

 Dr Ayaz is an eminent member of the Ahmadiyya Muslim Association.
 He was the National President of the UK Chapter and is holding senior positions in the Association at present.
 He also represents the Community internationally to deal with issues related to Refugees and Asylum seekers.